How to Improve Lone Worker Safety

 The best lone worker safety app will enable lone workers to avoid logging into their mobile device, finding the phone or other app, and dialing a number.
 Instead, it will provide lone workers with a one-touch distress signal.
 The less time it takes them to signal for help, the faster they can get that help.
 They may also be in a situation where they cannot reach their phone or have available hands to use it.
 In these cases, automatic warning devices are ideal.

 There are various designs for these devices, but a worker can generally trigger a distress signal without multiple steps.
-AlertMedia offers SafeSignal, a “zero-button safety solution” that requires nothing more than a tether to be pulled from the lone worker’s mobile phone.
-We provide around-the-clock monitoring of these devices.
-If a tether is pulled or a timed session ends, we instantly receive the alert and dispatch law enforcement using GPS coordinates – all without a single button being pushed or word spoken.
+AlertMedia’s lone worker safety solution requires nothing more than a smartphone app, which gives users a panic button and the ability to start a timed session.
+We provide around-the-clock monitoring to support these triggers.
+If a panic button is pressed or a timed session ends, we instantly receive the alert and dispatch law enforcement using GPS coordinates—all without a single button being pushed or word spoken.

 Modern communication systems and devices are constantly evolving.
 Do your homework and find the solution that will best fit your lone workers’ needs.
 The most important features to look for are real-time 24-hour monitoring capability, mobility, integration with other technologies, connection to first responders and dispatchers, and ease of use.